Attempted assassination of Franklin D. Roosevelt: Background

 In 1929, a dynamite bomb was mailed to the then-governor of New York, Franklin D. Roosevelt.
 The bomb was intercepted by a mailroom worker who accidentally stepped on the parcel, rendering it inert.
 It was later revealed that same postal employee had created the bomb, hoping to gain financial support by claiming to have found it and saved the Governor's life.
 It is unclear if the man had any true interest in assassinating Roosevelt.
 The man was sent to Bellevue Hospital for observation rather than prison.

 Against the backdrop of the Great Depression, New York governor and Democratic presidential nominee Franklin D. Roosevelt promised recovery with a "New Deal" for the American people.
 Campaigning on the failures of the Hoover administration, Roosevelt won a landslide victory in the 1932 presidential election against incumbent Republican president Herbert Hoover.

-1932 was a political realignment election: not only did Roosevelt win a sweeping victory over Hoover, but Democrats significantly extended their control over the U.S. House, gaining 101 seats, and also gained 12 seats in the U.S. Senate to gain control of the chamber.
+The 1932 election was a political realignment: not only did Roosevelt win a sweeping victory over Hoover, but Democrats significantly extended their control over the U.S. House, gaining 101 seats, and also gained 12 seats in the U.S. Senate to gain control of the chamber.
 The election ended twelve years of Republican leadership and marked the effective end of the Fourth Party System.
 Until 1932, the Republicans had controlled the presidency for 52 of the previous 72 years, dating back to Abraham Lincoln being elected president in 1860.

 Roosevelt's transition was contentious, with tremendous tensions between the President-elect and the outgoing president.
 Roosevelt was set to become the 32nd president of the United States on March 4, 1933.